What is National Forgiveness Day, and when is it?

 National Forgiveness Day is a day dedicated to the promotion of forgiveness and self-forgiveness.

-In 2019, it is to be held on the last Saturday of October.
-That’s October the 26th.
+In 2019, it was held on the last Saturday of October.
+That was October the 26th.

-Forgiveness is something we could all foster in our lives for, in the words of Nobel Prize winner Desmond Tutu, “Forgiveness says you are given another chance to make a new beginning.”
+This year’s National Forgiveness Day may have now passed, but that is no reason not to embrace its message, Indeed, forgiveness is something we could all foster in our lives for, in the words of Nobel Prize winner Desmond Tutu, “Forgiveness says you are given another chance to make a new beginning.”

 Forgiveness is the conscious and intentional act of releasing ill-feeling, bitterness, or worse, against a person (or persons) whom you feel has harmed you.
 Most importantly, forgiveness is not about condoning (e.g., overlooking and disregarding) someone’s negative behaviour, it is about accepting that the past has happened and that you wish to move on with your life.
 Indeed, for many, forgiveness is an act of taking back ownership and control over a toxic episode in their lives.
 “This is no longer going to ruin my life.
 I am going to forgive, so that I can turn the page, and move on.”